8 Best Telemedicine Virtual Care for January 2026

 Key Catalysts

-- Return to revenue growth as market conditions stabilize
+- Return to revenue growth through new customer acquisition and retention

 Risk Factors